Food Service Guidelines

 An increase in demand for locally grown produce and food products has led to a substantial growth in the amount of food being sold at farmer’s markets.
 Today many farmer markets resemble and outdoor bazaar with fruits, vegetables, prepared foods, flowers, arts and crafts, and a wide variety of other items offered for sale.

-Currently, the Cole County Farmers Market located in Jefferson City at the K-Mart Parking lot on Missouri Boulevard operates Mid-April through October on Tuesday’s and Friday’s from 4 p.m.-6 p.m. and Saturday’s 2 p.m.-4 p.m.
+Currently, the Cole County Farmers Market located in Jefferson City is at the Capital Mall and operates Mid-April through October on Tuesday’s and Friday’s from 4 p.m.-6 p.m. and Saturday’s 2 p.m.-4 p.m.

 Capital Region Medical Center sponsor's a weekly Farmer's Market.
 The market runs from mid-June through September, every Thursday from 4-6 p.m. at the Southwest Campus Main Entrance, 1432 Southwest Boulevard.
 For more information contact the market manager, Leah Roberts at 573-632-5603.